solana-based-quests/Solana-on-chain-programs-native-vs-anchor/README.md

 use solana_program::entrypoint;
 ```

-Next call entrypoint by providing argument process_instruction and make it conditional on the `no-entrypoint` feature.
+Next, call entrypoint by providing the argument process_instruction and make it conditional on the `no-entrypoint` feature.

 ```rust
 #[cfg(not(feature = "no-entrypoint"))]